G-Node/python-odml/doc/tutorial.rst

 	knowledge of what is important and how it is organized is often underestimated.

-	While maintaining the relation to the actual raw-data, odML can help to collect all metadata which are usually distributed over several files and formats, and to store them unitetly which facilitates sharing data and metadata.
+	While maintaining the relation to the actual raw-data, the odML framework can help to collect all metadata which are usually distributed over several files and formats, and to store them unitetly which will facilitate sharing data and metadata within your lab and across collaboration partners.

-Key features of odML
+Key features of the odML framework
 	- open, XML based language, to collect, store and share metadata
-	- Machine- and human-readable
+	- machine- and human-readable
-	- Interactive odML-Editor
+	- standardized metadata organization
-	- Python-odML library
+	- provision of a user defined repository with common experimental metadata terminologies
 -------------------------------------------------------------------------------

 Structure of this tutorial
 ==========================

-The scientific background of the possible user community of odML varies enormously (e.g. physics, informatics, mathematics, biology, medicine, psychology).
+The scientific background of the possible user community of the odML framework varies enormously (e.g. physics, informatics, mathematics, biology, medicine, psychology).
 Some users will be trained programmers, others probably have never learned a programming language.

-To cover the different demands of all users, we first provide a slow introduction to odML that allows programming beginners to learn the basic concepts.
-In a next step, we will demonstrate how to generate an odML file via the Python-odML library.
-In later chapters we present more advanced possibilies of the Python-odML library (e.g. how to search for certain metadata or how to integrate existing terminologies or templates).
+To cover the different demands of all users, we provide a slow introduction to the odML framework that even allows programming beginners to learn the basic concepts.
+We will further demonstrate how to generate an odML file and present more advanced possibilies of the Python-odML library (e.g. how to search for certain metadata or how to integrate existing terminologies).

-Although the structure of an odML is depending on the needs of each individual user, we would like to provide at the end of this tutorial a few guidelines.
+Although the structure of an odML file is depending on the needs of each individual user, we would like to provide at the end of this tutorial a few guidelines.

 The code for the example odML files, which we use within this tutorial is part of the documentation package (see doc/example_odMLs/).

-A summary of available odML terminologies and templates can be found `here
+A summary of available odML terminologies can be found `here
 <http://portal.g-node.org/odml/terminologies/v1.0/terminologies.xml>`_.